The harmful effects of cow’s milk and dairy products

 The origins of dairy farming

-Sheep, cattle and goats were domesticated in parts of the Middle East and central Asia over 9,000 years ago but it is thought that the exploitation of animals for milk was not practiced until between 6,000-8,000 years ago in north-west Anatolia (Asia Minor or Turkey).
+Sheep, cattle and goats were domesticated in parts of the Middle East and central Asia over 9,000 years ago but it is thought that the exploitation of animals for their milk was not practiced until between 6,000-8,000 years ago in north-west Anatolia (Evershed et al., 2008; Salque et al., 2013).
 Although this sounds like a long time ago, in evolutionary terms it is very recent history.
 Hominid (modern human) fossils date back to nearly seven million years ago.
-If this is represented as a twelve-hour clock, starting at midday, humans would have started dairy farming less than one minute before midnight!
+If this is represented as a twelve-hour clock, starting at midday and ending at midnight, humans would have started dairy farming less than one minute before midnight!